mark-watson/Clojure-AI-Book-Code/knowledge_graph_navigator/README.md

 # knowledge_graph_navigator_clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed automate collecting information from SPARQL endpoints.

 ## Usage

-FIXME
+Run the tests using:

+    lein test

+or run a simple main demo program using:

+    lein run

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Mark Watson

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at